michalszczecinski/pack/README.md

 ## Example use cases

-1. Going for weekend trip to London.
+1. Going for a weekend trip to London.
-2. Decluterring stuff, with ambitious asspiration to fit all possessions in two large suitcases. :)
+2. Decluterring stuff, with ambitious aspiration to fit all possessions in two large suitcases. :)
 3. Going for two weeks holiday to a hot country.
 4. Going to a Salsa Congress .. ;)